 The HURT 100 conducts a weighted lottery.
-Each entrant may receive additional kukui nuts, which are additional "tickets" in the lottery drawing and increase each entrant's odds of being selected.
+Each entrant will receive kukui nuts, which are "tickets" in the lottery drawing.
+Each kukui nut increases an entrant's odds of being selected.
 Kukui nuts are awarded as follows:

-- Each qualifying applicant receives one kukui nut for applying - Applicants who were wait listed in the three previous years and have finished HURT receive one kukui nut for each year on the wait list. - Applicants who were wait listed in the three previous years and have never finished HURT receive two kukui nuts for each year on the wait list. - Applicants receive one kukui nut for each HURT 100 finish in the five previous years - Applicants in the Everyone Else lottery with one or two HURT 100 finishes occurring more than five years ago will receive one kukui nut - Applicants who are Hawaii residents will receive one kukui nut
+- Each qualifying applicant receives one kukui nut for applying. - Applicants who were waitlisted in the three previous years and were selected for HURT at any time in the past (finished or DNF) will receive one kukui nut for each year on the waitlist they were not selected. - Applicants who were waitlisted in the three previous years and were never selected for HURT at any time in the past will receive two kukui nuts for each year on the waitlist. - Applicants receive one kukui nut for each HURT 100 finish in the five previous years. - Applicants in the Everyone Else lottery with one or two HURT 100 finishes occurring more than five years ago will receive one kukui nut. - Applicants who had signed up through Signup Genius on the HURT 100 website and were official volunteers for the HURT 100 in 2023 will receive one kukui nut. - Applicants who are Hawai'i residents will receive one kukui nut.